Juhannuspukki/project-daydream/README.md

 - Hide graphs if there is only one datapoint
 - Remove keyboard support for moving in detail view
 - Ditch underscore
+- Now using prettier instead of eslint
+- Removed links to POP since it no longer exists

 ## 1.3.1
 - Dynamically load data

+## 1.3.5
+- Fix sorting